 My Love affair with vegan / no-bake desserts was started last year, during my 2 months in Sri Lanka and Cambodia.
 Generally on those countries… continue reading

 Why we love Chocolate so much?

 Professor Stavnezer: “We crave chocolate because it is good!
-It tastes good.
-It smells good.
-It feels good when it melts on our tongue.
+Tastes good.
+Smells nice.
+It feels wonderful when it melts on our tongue.
 And all of those ‘feelings’ are the result of our brain releasing chemicals in response to each chocolate experience.
-The experience of eating chocolate results in feel good neurotransmitters (mainly dopamine) being released in particular brain regions (frontal lobe, hippocampus and hypothalamus—definitions a bit later).” ….continue reading
+The experience of eating chocolate results in feel-good neurotransmitters (mainly dopamine).
+Being released in particular brain regions (frontal lobe, hippocampus, and hypothalamus—definitions a bit later).” ….continue reading

 Chocolate is a typically sweet, usually brown food preparation of Theobroma cacao seeds, roasted and ground, and often flavored with vanilla.
 It is made in the form of a liquid, paste, or in a block, or used as a flavoring ingredient in other foods.
 Cacao has been cultivated by many cultures for at least three millennia in Mesoamerica.
 The earliest evidence of use traces to the Mokaya (Mexico and Guatemala), with evidence of chocolate beverages dating back to 1900 BCE.
 In fact, the majority of Mesoamerican people made chocolate beverages, including the Maya and Aztecs, who made it into a beverage known as xocolātl, a Nahuatl word meaning “bitter water”.
 The seeds of the cacao tree have an intense bitter taste and must be fermented to develop the flavor.